What Is Nonhormonal Birth Control?

 - How well does it work?
 Both are almost 100% effective.

 - Pros and cons.
-You can “reverse” a vasectomy later, but a tubal ligation is permanent.
+You may be able to “reverse” a vasectomy, but a tubal ligation is permanent.
 Sterilization doesn’t prevent STDs.
 As with any surgical procedure, there’s a risk of complications such as bleeding and infection.
 Get more information on birth control and sterilization.

 Outercourse and the pull-out method